Mental Health Counseling - Crystal Lake - Therapy - Midway Mediation & Counseling

 What is Trauma?

 Trauma is an emotional response to an event the person finds physically or emotionally threatening or harmful.
-Trauma can be anything from being born, to losing a loved one or living through a pandemic.
+Trauma can be anything from being bullied or being in an accident, to being abused, losing a loved one or a pet, or living through a pandemic.
 We all have experienced trauma, which unconsciously can overwhelm an individual’s ability to cope, cause feelings of helplessness, or diminish one’s sense of self-worth and the ability to feel a full range of emotions and experiences.
 Some feelings associated with traumas may include:

 • Anger, Denial, Exhaustion